bbenbenek/nfl-fantasy-football/README.md

 ## Background Information

-Yahoo has been hellbent on killing their API for the last few years.
+Yahoo has not updated their API documentation for quite some time.
 In an effort to try and gather some raw data from my fantasy football league I pieced together 3 different libraries previously used to  access the Yahoo API.
 This was a trial and error method since each library hadn't been updated in a